fahidRM/pythonista_widgets/README.md

 ## License
-Feel free to use this code snippets as you wish.
+Feel free to use the code contained in this repo as you wish.